Sailing with confidence.

 - Within the 14 days prior to the cruise:

-- Have been advised to self-isolate under a government track and trace system.
+- Have been advised to self-isolate under a government Test and trace system.

 We are sorry to have to make this change, but we need to follow new industry procedures for the protection of everyone on board.
 Any guests impacted by the requirements for supplementary oxygen, mechanical ventilatory support or dialysis will be given a full refund of monies paid to date for their bookings.